halfaya/icfp2021/Background.md

 researchers in different parts of the world return to their offices after a long absence, searching for "favorite things" to bring to ICFP.
 Although the conference is still virtual, there is a sense of hope that life is starting to return to normal.
-Concretely the special things are specific papers they have authored, each corresponding to a letter in ICFP.
+Concretely the favorite things are specific papers they have authored, each corresponding to a letter in ICFP.
 However what they are really bringing is themselves, their background and expertise, and their collaboration with other